-Dennis Rodman Might To Go Singapore For The North Korea Summit, Report Says, & Um What
+This NBA Star Might Go To Singapore For Trump's North Korea Summit, & Just, What

 President Donald Trump's impending meeting with North Korean dictator Kim Jong-un has already gotten off to a weird start, and it's about to get weirder.
 Because Dennis Rodman might go to the North Korea meeting in Singapore as well, according to a report from the New York Post.
 But why would this former NBA player be attending such an important summit?